Revolutionaries and spies on random graphs: Proofs

 (This is, in fact, an easy observation, since the expected number of copies of $\hat{G}$ is of order $n^{\hat{n}} p^{\hat{m}}$ and the claim holds by Markov's inequality.)
 Therefore, a sufficient condition for not having $\hat{G}$ as a subgraph is that $\hat{n}/\hat{m} < 1/2+\eps$.
 In particular, a.a.s.\ there is no $K_{2,\lfloor 1/\eps \rfloor+1}$ as a subgraph, since

-Moreover, a.a.s.\ no two adjacent vertices share at least $\lfloor 1/\eps \rfloor$ neighbours.
+Moreover, a.a.s.\ no two adjacent vertices share $\lfloor 1/\eps \rfloor$ or more neighbours.
 (Note that this structure has one vertex less and one edge less than $K_{2,\lfloor 1/\eps \rfloor+1}$, and so it is denser.)
 Therefore, we may assume that for any two distinct vertices $u$ and $w$,

 Now, let us come back to the proof of part (ii).
 In order to illustrate the main idea, let us consider the case $i=1$ first.
-It follows from Lemma~\ref{lem:gnp exp} that $|N(x,1)|=(1+o(1))d$ and that $\left| N[S,1] \right|=(1+o(1)) sd$.
+It follows from Lemma~\ref{lem:gnp exp} that $|\Nn(x,1)|=(1+o(1))d$ and that $\left| \Nn[S,1] \right|=(1+o(1)) sd$.
 On the other hand,~(\ref{eq:lose}) implies that the number of common neighbours of $S$ and $x$ is at most $s/\eps$.
 Hence, there are at least $(1+o(1))(d-s/\eps)$ neighbours of $x$ that are not adjacent to any vertex of $S$.
 We will keep using (inductively) a similar idea to bound from below the number of vertices at distance $i$ from $x$ that are at distance at least $i+1$ from $S$.
 Let us call such a set of vertices $i$-\emph{good}.
 Unfortunately,~(\ref{eq:lose}) is no longer good enough to do it, since, for example, a given neighbour of some vertices of $S$ can potentially share a few neighbours with all neighbours of $x$.
 In order to rule this out we need to consider a tree rooted at vertex $x$ to obtain a denser forbidden subgraph.

 Suppose that a vertex $u$ at distance $i-1$ from $S$ shares $t$ neighbours with some vertices at distance $i-1$ from $x$.
 Consider a subgraph consisting of paths of lengths $i$ from $x$ to these neighbours together with $t$ edges connecting $u$ with them.
 In the extreme case, we get a graph on $\hat{n} = ti+2$ vertices and $\hat{m}=ti+t$ edges.
 (All other possibilities yield denser graphs.)
 We obtain a forbidden subgraph provided that